Cray-HPE/docs-csm/troubleshooting/known_issues/platform_ca_issues.md

 ## NCN Platform CA Certificate Does Not Match Certificate in BSS

-During install, if the beginning steps are re-run after the NCNs are booted then their platform-ca file will no longer match the server's CA. This can be detected with a goss test.
+During install, if the beginning steps are re-run after the NCNs are booted, then their platform-ca file will no longer match the server's CA. This can be detected with a goss test.